Strategy Breakdown11 min readLast reviewed

 Three reasons we lead with Google for serious dropshipping operators.

 The buying-intent traffic compounds.
 Someone searching "cordless ice cream maker" is closer to checkout than someone scrolling Reels.
-Conversion rate gap is 2-3x in most niches.
-Compound that across a year of optimised Smart Bidding and it eats Meta's lunch on CAC.
+The conversion rate gap is 2-3x in most niches.
+Compound that across a year of optimised Smart Bidding and it beats Meta on CAC.
+The structure is also portable - a Performance Max plus Shopping plus Search stack tuned for one dropshipping store works on the next.
+We have shipped the same playbook on viral cookware, summer pet gear, gua sha tools, F-150 floor mats, and resistance bands.

 The case for Facebook Ads on a dropshipping store